FLOPJ77/DragonMaid/README.md

 <br>

 > [!WARNING]
-> Be carefoul with it, its still an AI agent that can touch and run command directly on the machine.
+> Be carefoul with it, it still an AI agent that can touch and run command directly on the machine.